Dr. Neeru Bakshi

 Beck is a master’s level clinician with an undergraduate degree in Sociology with an emphasis on Gender & Sexuality and a master’s degree in Addiction Counseling.
 Beck has worked in the mental health and substance use field for over 10 years in various capacities.
 The main focus of his work has been invested in the LGBTQI+ community, adolescents, and families.
 Over this decade, Beck has trained numerous facilities on LGBTQI+ best practices, has been a keynote and presenter at many conferences and has facilitated workshops about LGBTQI+, trauma, adolescents, gender and sexuality.

 Shari is a Trusted Advisor for SHE RECOVERS Foundation and an anti-racist consultant who works with recovery and treatment organizations to help them explore their own biases and create pathways to greater diversity, equity and inclusion.
 She is the founder of Served Up Sober, a non-profit organization devoted to increasing healthy equity in marginalized communities by creating holistic spaces for women of color who are sober or sober curious.
-As a Certified Recovery Coach, Motivational Speaker, and woman in long-term recovery, Shari combines her years of professional and personal experience to passionately support like-minded women who are ready to recover from "all the things”.
-Shari operates from a spiritually driven and empowered approach to healing, navigating her clients through a journey of self-discovery designed to connect their mind, body and spirit with their own innate healing potential.
+As a Certified Recovery Coach, Motivational Speaker, and woman in long-term recovery, Shari combines her years of professional and personal experience to offer a spiritually driven and empowered approach to healing.
+Shari is a fierce recovery advocate and workshop presenter.
+She most recently participated in the SHE RECOVERS panel discussion, "Critical Conversations: Healing the Effects of Racism for Black Women in Recovery," and offers her own training: "Healing Recovery Spaces - An Anti-Racism Training" specifically for treatment centers committed to anti-racism work.
+Shari continuously works towards centering the issues of Black and brown communities in recovery spaces.

 Rick began working in the addiction treatment industry in 2002 and has significant experience in multiple aspects of treatment administration including admissions, utilization review, marketing, referent relations and business development.
 Rick is a trained intervention specialist with over 14 years of sobriety.
 His extensive professional and personal experience has empowered the recovery of many patients and families from the horrors of addiction and has helped hundreds of individuals find a new way to live.
 Rick brings to Origins a strong background in finance and real estate, which includes many years as an executive in commercial banking and real estate lending for one of the largest independent bank holding companies in Texas.